foss-scribe/rosser/content/uses.md

 date: 2024-05-27
 head:
     title: "Chris Rosser | What I use"
-    description: "The hardware, software and services I use as a creative writer and developer."
+    description: "The hardware, software, and services I use as a creative writer and developer."
 ---

 ## Hardware